 Reflections

 Firstly, signal reflections can occur if you fail to maintain this impedance along the signal path, provided the cable run is long enough.
-This, of course, depends on the rise or fall time of the signal, and this bares a close relationship to the frequency.
+This, of course, depends on the rise or fall time of the signal, which is closely related to the frequency.
 Generally, the higher the frequency of a signal, the shorter the rise/fall time, and the shorter the cable can be before reflections happen.

-As an example, the Agilent 53132A timer/counter in front of me has a reference input specification of 200mV – 10V at 1kΩ, so will require an external terminating BNC 50Ω resistor, connected via a ‘Y’ adaptor.
-However, you would have to exceed 10V before damage would occur, and this would be quite unlikely in practice.
+As an example, the Agilent 53132A timer/counter in front of me has a reference input specification of 200mV – 10V at 1kΩ, so it will require an external terminating BNC 50Ω resistor connected via a ‘Y’ adaptor.
+However, you would have to exceed 10V before damage occurs, which would be quite unlikely in practice.

 Tweaking the simulation to increase the pulse count and density, we can see how the waveform gets mangled by returning reflected pulses.